 - Women have a baseline risk of breast cancer of one in eight over their lifetime.

 - Drinking alcohol doesn't mean you will get breast cancer; it means your risk of developing it will be increased.

 - 4% of new breast cancer cases in Canada each year are linked to alcohol consumption.
-700 new cases in Canada occur each year (Source: Centre for Addiction and Mental Health).
+700 new cases in Canada occur each year (Source: Canadian Centre on Substance Use and Addiction).

 While some research suggests that having 1 drink a day may help lower the risk of heart disease and diabetes in middle-aged adults, these possible health benefits decline with each additional drink.